 The 3 main predictive analytics models for shift optimization

-There are three main predictive models relevant for sift optimization:
+There are three main predictive models relevant for shift optimization:

 - Propensity models — Looks at existing variables to predict action

-- Cluster models – Algorithmically sorts users into segments based on their behavior
+- Cluster models — Sorts users algorithmically into segments based on their behavior

-- Collaborative filtering – Use Bayesian networks to analyze data, latent semantics, and other techniques to find commonalities (If you like The Godfather, you will like Scarface)
+- Collaborative filtering — Uses Bayesian networks to analyze data, latent semantics, and other techniques to find commonalities (If you like The Godfather, you will like Scarface)

 The above steps to employee schedule optimization demand you embrace technology and move beyond outdated paper tables and unreliable spreadsheets.
-With flexible and user-friendly solutions available to businesses of all sizes, there’s really no reason for you to continue using antiquated methods for shift scheduling in 2018.
-In fact, switching to a software solution is bound to save you more money than the software is likely to cost.
+With flexible and user-friendly scheduling software solutions available to businesses of all sizes, there’s really no reason for you to continue using antiquated methods for shift scheduling in 2018.
+In fact, switching to a shift scheduling app is bound to save you more money than the software is likely to cost.

 And the paper?
 You can still make paper airplanes from it, and send it flying around the office without a pilot.
 Because unlike RyanAir you don’t need to manage a roster of thousands of pilots, all looking to take time off for the holidays.
 And, if your employees are not the techy kind, here’s a helpful guide that might help.

-Connecteam doesn’t believe a workforce management software solution should be complicated, hard to implement, difficult to use, or expensive.
-Instead Connecteam offers the best all-in-one employee management app in the market so you can easily manage all your employees from one place.Learn more now
+Connecteam offers the best all-in-one shift scheduling & employee management app in the market so you can easily manage all your employees from one place — your mobile phone, even on-the-go.